 Having the Purbeck Way running through some of our fields also influenced our choice as the Devons and Herefords are known to be well tempered and gentle.

-Our beautiful brown laying birds are called Goldlines.
-These also live in wooden sheds which have very cosy nesting boxes in which they lay their eggs.
-We collect the eggs each day.
+We have a flock of around 450 brown hens for our laying birds.
+These live in a large arc polytunnel type shed where they can perch and eat and lay their eggs in cosy nesting boxes.
 The hens are very chatty and like to follow us round the field.
-They range across the field and enjoy the shelter our friend Nick built them and dig big holes to dust themselves in!
+They range across the field and enjoy the shelters and dig big holes to dust bath in!